Industrial Wires, Switches and Installation Equipment Trading License in Dubai: Cost and Requirements

 Dubai's construction and industrial sectors continue to expand at a remarkable pace, driving sustained demand for electrical components, wiring systems and installation equipment.
-For entrepreneurs and businesses looking to tap into this opportunity, obtaining a trading licence under activity code 4659.05 at Dubai South Business Hub Free Zone offers a structured, cost-effective pathway to enter one of the region's most active markets.
+For entrepreneurs and businesses looking to tap into this opportunity, obtaining a trading license under activity code 4659.05 at Dubai South Business Hub Free Zone offers a structured, cost-effective pathway to enter one of the region's most active markets.

-This guide covers everything you need to know about the Industrial Wires, Switches and Installation Equipment Trading Licence, including what it covers, who it suits, setup costs, compliance requirements and why Dubai remains one of the world's most strategic locations for this trade.
+This guide covers everything you need to know about the Industrial Wires, Switches and Installation Equipment Trading License, including what it covers, who it suits, setup costs, compliance requirements and why Dubai remains one of the world's most strategic locations for this trade.

-What the Licence Covers
+What the License Covers

-The trading licence under activity code 4659.05 falls within the Trading category and permits the holder to buy, sell, import, export and re-export industrial wires, switches and related installation equipment.
+The trading license under activity code 4659.05 falls within the Trading category and permits the holder to buy, sell, import, export and re-export industrial wires, switches and related installation equipment.
 Covered products typically include:

 Electrical wiring and cables for industrial applications